 Northside Hospital is the leader in women’s services.
 More GYN surgeries are performed at Northside than at any other hospital in Georgia.
 We are ranked in the top 5 percent of U.S. hospitals for GYN robotic procedures.
 Multiple minimally invasive laparoscopic and traditional surgical procedures are available to treat a wide array of GYN conditions.

-Four dedicated, women-only surgery suites – dedicated for breast and gynecologic surgery – feature the most advanced technology, facilities and staff.
+Four dedicated, women-only surgery suites for breast and gynecologic surgery feature the most advanced technology, facilities and staff.
 An inpatient nursing unit also offers specially trained nurses for caring for GYN surgery patients.